kdbanman/macros/doc/gameroom.md

 The first is for players to join, organize themselves, and finalize the configuration.
 The second is for the game engine to run.

-Little (or, better, zero) engine code should be run on the server.
+No engine code should be run on the server.
 Divergence/cheating detection is interface-based (ex. checksum of game state done client-side and sent to server).
-Command conflicts are resolved client-side.
+Game-specific command conflicts are resolved client-side.

 By enforcing full determinism of game state from an initial seed and a set of possible user commands, only command packets need to be shared between clients (and server).
 Only command packets sent by server may modify game state.